reposit2/coexgene/README.md

 pip install -r requirements.txt
 ```

+Edit the configuration file `jsonFiles/reference_checking_revision_test.json` and update the file paths for `LLM_analysisFilePath` and `toSaveFilePath` in the script below.
-Run the script for reference search:
+Then, run the script to perform the reference search:

 ```bash
 python 4reference_search_and_validation_test.py